Skip to main content

 Add a reason

-Choose a reason (e.g. Stock Count, Damaged Goods, Write-off) for the audit log.
+Choose a reason: Stock Count, Damaged Goods, Expired Items, Write-off, Found Stock, or Other.
+The reason is required for the audit log.

 5